lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: {{sect-c}} and {{<sect-d}} focus on PKI management operations managing certificates for human end entities.
-In contrast, the Lightweight CMP Profile [RFCBBBB] focuses on typical use cases of industrial and IoT scenarios supporting highly automated certificate lifecycle management scenarios.
+In contrast, the Lightweight CMP Profile {{RFC9483}} focuses on typical use cases of industrial and IoT scenarios supporting highly automated certificate lifecycle management scenarios.